 Hypodermic needles are usually made by drawing down small-diameter stainless steel tubing that has been welded on a miniature tube mill using a tungsten inert gas (TIG) or laser welding process.
-After welding, the tube is drawn through progressively smaller dies to size it to a needle diameter that could be as low as .
+After welding, the tube is drawn through progressively smaller dies to size the needle.

 On a welded needle tube, welding defects occur that are similar in nature to what might occur in larger, thicker walled tubing.
 These defects include: